 Recyke y’Bike is a charity.
 We’ve been around since 2006, and generate our own funds through refurbishing donated bikes which we then sell.
 This is a major part of our charitable objectives, and we provide a low-cost transport solution for thousands of people in the North East.
 It also raises the money to fund our other activities:

-We send around 500 bikes a year to development projects in Kenya and The Gambia.
-The bikes are used as part of microfinance programmes, encouraging local people to have a real stake in improving their futures.
+We send around 75 bikes a month to partners Key Enterprises who ship them to schools in The Gambia.
+The bikes are used to enable children living in remote areas to access education.
 The bikes needed for this are more robust, basic models, which make it easier for people to maintain and source the spares for them.

 We give away hundreds of bikes a year in the North East.
 These go to schools, to community groups, individuals on very low incomes including refugees and asylum seekers.
 Asylum seekers get a very small amount to live on while their case is considered, yet in addition to feeding themselves with this, they also have other costs – typically they have to travel quite large local distances to register with local authorities, meet their case workers, etc. Some days it can mean making the choice between eating or buying the bus ticket to meet these appointments.
 A bike solves this, and we’re glad when we can help out like this.